pcafrica/advanced_programming_2023-2024/lectures/04/04-c++_inheritance_polymorphism.md

 # Composition

 **Composition** is a stronger relationship where one class (the whole) contains another class (the part), and the part cannot exist independently.
-It is represented by a *"whole-part"* relationship.
+It is represented by a *"part-of"* relationship.

 ```cpp
 class Room {